- XenApp Essentials Service

 When you complete those tasks, you create a host connection to Microsoft Azure.
 Studio and Director are available in your cloud console.
 Use Studio and Director to manage and monitor your XenDesktop Essentials Service.

 Deploy NetScaler VPX to provide secure access to Windows 10 desktops from anywhere.
-StoreFront is hosted from Citrix Cloud.
-You provide your users with the URL.
+You provide your users with a URL to a workspace or StoreFront.

 Users connect to their desktops by using Citrix Receiver, with the URL you provide.
-When users log on to Citrix Receiver, the Windows 10 desktop icon appears in the StoreFront window.
+When users log on to Citrix Receiver, the Windows 10 desktop icon appears in the workspace or StoreFront window.

 The diagram shows an architectural overview of a XenDesktop Essentials Service deployment.